eluinstra/ebms-admin/ebms-admin/properties.md

 If you want to override properties create the file `ebms-admin.embedded.properties` in the [configDir]({{ site.baseurl }}/ebms-admin/command.html#configDir) and add the properties to that file.

-You can also configure the basic properties at [EbMSAdminPropertiesPage](https://localhost:8080/wicket/bookmarkable/nl.clockwork.ebms.admin.web.configuration.EbMSAdminPropertiesPage).
-If you want to override advanced properties that are not included in the `ebms-admin.embedded.properties` file, then create the file `ebms-admin.embedded.advanced.properties` in the [configDir]({{ site.baseurl }}/ebms-admin/command.html#configDir) and add the advanced properties to that file.
+You can also configure the basic properties at [EbMSAdminPropertiesPage](https://localhost:8080/wicket/bookmarkable/nl.clockwork.ebms.admin.web.configuration.EbMSAdminPropertiesPage) after you started ebms-admin.
+If you want to override advanced properties that are not included in the `ebms-admin.embedded.properties` file that is created, create the file `ebms-admin.embedded.advanced.properties` in the [configDir]({{ site.baseurl }}/ebms-admin/command.html#configDir) and add the advanced properties to that file.

 You can also override properties by setting them as environment variables.
 You can for example override property `ebms.port` with value `80` as follows